EXCLUSIVE-EU to blacklist 31 Belarus senior officials over election, diplomats say | Law-Order

 Interior Minister Yuri Karaev and his deputy are expected to be on the EU list, along with senior election commission, security and justice officials and ministers.
 Unlike the Baltic lists, Lukashenko will not be sanctioned.
 Germany, who holds the six-month presidency of the EU, wants more time for dialogue and to leave open the possibility of adding the president's name at a later stage.

 The EU, which has an arms embargo on Belarus, in 2015 eased economic sanctions on Belarus that were first imposed in 2004, seeking better relations with Lukashenko, but now hopes to move quickly to reintroduce so-called restrictive measures.
-The EU, like NATO and the United States, have been cautious about moving too quickly on punishing Belarus' officials, wary of provoking an intervention from Russia.
+The EU has been cautious about moving too quickly on punishing officials, wary of an intervention from Russia.

 Belarus is the ally closest to Russia of all former Soviet republics, and Lukashenko's fate lies in the hands of the Kremlin, which must decide whether to stick with him as his authority has ebbed.
 Lukashenko has threatened to retaliate with reciprocal measures should any EU sanctions be imposed against Belarus.
 (Additional reporting by Gabriela Bacyznska and John Chalmers, Editing by William Maclean)